-Edward F. Greene is a partner based in the New York office of Cleary Gottlieb Steen & Hamilton LLP.
+Edward F. Greene is a partner based in the New York office of Cleary Gottlieb Steen & Hamilton.

-Mr. Greene originally joined the firm in 1982 and returned in 2009.
-During his more than 20 year tenure at Cleary Gottlieb, Mr. Greene was a resident in the firm’s Washington, Tokyo and London offices, and was the first licensed foreign lawyer to be admitted to practice law in Japan in 1987.
+During his more than 20-year tenure at Cleary Gottlieb, Greene was a resident in the firm’s Washington, Tokyo, and London offices, and was the first licensed foreign lawyer to be admitted to practice law in Japan in 1987.

 He received an LL.B. degree from Harvard Law School in 1966 and an undergraduate degree from Amherst College in 1963.